blue-notes-robot/golem-node/README.md

 ### 2. Run the Node

 Run `make presets` on first start and whenever you have changed any of the settings in the .env file.
-If you don't you will be either running old settings or the build will fail.
+If you don't you will be either running old settings, or the build will fail.

+There is three ways you can start your node:
-Use `make up` to start the node in a detached mode.
-Alternatively use `make upl` to addionally directly display the logs.
+- `make upd` to start the node in a detached mode.
+No logs will be shown.
+- `make upl` to additionally directly display the logs.
+Your node will continue working if you close your terminal.
+- `make upt` to start your node in terminal mode.
+CTRL+C will stop your node.

 Display the last logs at any time by running `make logs`.

 Use `make status` to get your node address and health, and `make settings` to display your current node parameters.
 Note that this will only display status and settings of your first node, in case you use `NODE_NUM` > 1.

-Get a shell access to your first running container with `make shell`.
+Get shell access to your first running container with `make shell`.
 Here also this gives you only the shell of your first node.
 If you want the shell of a different node, use: `docker-compose exec --index=INDEX_NUM node bash` with the `INDEX_NUM` number of your choice.

+To stop your node, run `make stop`.